Locations:

 How is hepatitis A treated?

-There’s no specific treatment for hepatitis A infection.
-Your healthcare provider may recommend that you:
+There’s no specific treatment for hepatitis A. Your healthcare provider may recommend that you:

-• Stay hydrated: Sip liquids throughout the day.
+• Stay hydrated.
+Sip liquids throughout the day.
 If you’re nauseous, try broths or clear soups.
-And treat yourself to foods that are mostly liquid like popsicles, flavored gelatin or ice cream.
+You can also try foods that are mostly liquid, like popsicles, flavored gelatin or ice cream.

-• Avoid substances that stress your liver: Take a break from alcohol, smoking, drugs and medications if possible.
-Check with your healthcare provider before taking herbs or supplements.
+• Avoid substances that stress your liver.
+Take a break from alcohol, smoking and recreational drugs.
+Check with your healthcare provider about supplements and medications.

-• Keep in touch with your provider: They’ll want to check on you periodically to make sure your condition is improving.
-If you have severe symptoms, they might want to monitor you more closely.
+• Keep in touch with your provider.
+They’ll want to check on you at times to make sure your condition is improving.
+If your symptoms are bad, they might want to check you more often.

 Advertisement